 As previously mentioned, tradesmen such as electricians, plumbers, painters, etc. are experienced and skilled at what they do.
 Some DIYers are perfectly capable of doing the work themselves, but seriously assess your skills before undertaking any task.

 Lack of Due Diligence

-Finding, fixing and then flipping properties can be a rewarding experience, both personally and financially.
-Use these methods for finding the best properties and pay attention to the details throughout the entire process.
+Finding, fixing, and then flipping properties can be a rewarding experience, both personally and financially.
+Use these methods to find the best properties and pay attention to the details throughout the entire process.